 Tigers can become man-eaters.
 One of the methods that has been used in the past to prevent Bengal Tiger attacks on humans is for people at risk to wear a mask on the back of the head, so it looks like the human is watching from behind.

-The Bengal Tiger is a highly adaptable animal and can be found in a wide range of different habitats including forests, mangroves and wetlands in hot, cold or dry conditions4.
+The Bengal Tiger is a highly adaptable animal and can be found in a wide range of different habitats including forests, mangroves and wetlands in hot, cold or dry conditions.

-Most sources agree that all sub species of tiger are now restricted to 7% of their original historical range4.
-There are less than 2,000 Bengal Tigers left in the wild, however, this is still the largest population of all the subspecies4.
+A census of tigers in India published in 2014 suggesting that tiger numbers are now increasing is encouraging.
+But, nonetheless, most sources agree that all sub species of tiger are now restricted to 7 per cent of their original historical range.
+There are fewer than 2,000 Bengal Tigers left in the wild, however, this is still the largest population of all the subspecies.
 Hunting and human population growth are the main threats to Bengal Tigers.
 As human population expands people need more places to live, which reduces the amount of wild habitat for the tiger.
 People also need more food to eat and may well hunt the same animals for food as the tigers rely on for their survival.